USAir Flight 405: Errors by the flight crew

 The Safety Board believes that the flight crew of Flight 405 should have taken more positive steps to assure a contamination-free wing, such as entering the cabin to look at the wing from a closer range.
 Although the Safety Board acknowledges that the detection of minimal amounts of contamination, sufficient to cause aerodynamic performance problems, is difficult and may not be possible without a tactile inspection, an observation from the cabin would have improved the chance of seeing some contamination and might have prompted the flight crew to return to the gate.
 The Safety Board believes that the flight crew's failure to take such precautions and the decision to attempt takeoff while unsure of wing cleanliness led to this accident and is a cause of it.

 In a television interview, one of the NTSB investigators suggested, "the captain was faced with quite a problem.
 If he wanted to be deiced a third time, he would have had to get out of the line [of jets waiting to take off] and taxi all the way back to the parking area and meet up with a deicing truck again.
 That would have put him very, very late, and it may have even caused the cancellation of the flight."

 The NTSB carried out tests to discover why the first officer was unable to see the ice buildup on the wing of the jet.
 When the sliding window of the cockpit was fully open, the first officer would have been able to see the outer 80% of the wing, including the black strip used to contrast the white surface of the wing so the flight crew can search for a build up of ice.
 When the sliding window was shut, as it was in the accident, making out any details of the wing would be difficult, and the black strip would have been distorted by the glass.
 They also found that the ice light made little difference in how much the first officer would have been able to see.

-The investigators also requested that Fokker conduct a study of the effects of ice contamination and pilot technique on the F28 aircraft.
+The investigators also requested that Boeing conduct a study of the effects of ice contamination and pilot technique on the F28 aircraft.
 The NTSB evaluated the data from the tests, and found that the pilot initiated the rotation 5 kn earlier at 119 kn instead of the proper rotation speed of 124 kn.
-The data from Fokker were correlated with the cockpit voice recording and confirmed that the first officer called a rotation speed of 113 kn, but the captain did not rotate until 119 knots.
+The data from Boeing were correlated with the cockpit voice recording and confirmed that the first officer called a rotation speed of 113 kn, but the captain did not rotate until 119 knots.
 Why the rotation was called and initiated earlier than was standard was never established.